This is an official version.

 (a) prescribing signs and providing for their use;

-(b) respecting the independent ventilation of designated smoking rooms;
+(b) respecting the independent ventilation of designated smoking rooms and designated e-cigarette use rooms;

 (c) defining a term for the purposes of the Act that is not otherwise defined in the Act;